Publications

 Save:

 Undamaged canned goods are safe if you sanitize the containers.
-Mark contents on can lid with a permanent marker.
+Mark contents on can lid with indelible ink.
 Remove labels.
 Paper can harbor dangerous bacteria.
 Then wash cans in a strong detergent solution with a scrub brush.

 Sanitize dishes and glassware the same way.
 To disinfect metal pans and utensils, boil them in water 10 minutes.
 Discard wooden spoons, plastic utensils, baby bottle nipples, pacifiers and other porous materials.